-The Wakefield Water Department maintains and operates the Broadway Treatment Facility and the Crystal Lake Watershed.
-We also operate and maintain approximately 110 miles of water main, 985 fire hydrants, the Linden Street water booster station, the Harts Hill standpipe, pressure reducing valves, blow-off valves, and multiple gate and service valves.
+The Wakefield Water Department maintains and operates the Broadway Treatment Facility, approximately 110 miles of water main, 985 fire hydrants, the Linden Street water booster station, the Harts Hill standpipe, pressure reducing valves, blow-off valves, and multiple gate and service valves.
 We maintain the system including leak detection, repairs to main breaks, water main replacement, replacing older water meters, water main flushing, replacing hydrants, as well as responding to the needs and concerns of our residents.
-We conduct a thorough water sampling and testing program meeting all State and Federal requirements.
+We conduct a thorough water sampling and testing program meeting all state and federal requirements.
 We also maintain an active Cross Connection Control Program, continuously inspecting facilities and testing devices to protect the water system from contamination.
+During 2010, the Town's Harts Hill Standpipe was rehabilitated and painted and an improvements design was completed that will address two areas in town with low pressures at peak times.
+These improvements, including booster pumping facilities, will be constructed in 2011.